In this A2 English lesson, students will learn expressions to make requests. They will also acquire language to order something in a coffee shop.

 Introduction

-The student reads a paragraph and pays special attention to words used to make requests (could we please, would you like, etc.).
+The student reads a paragraph and pays special attention to language used to make requests (could we please, would you like, etc.).

 Grammar: Making requests